-Fungal Chapel to Bring Mushrooms, Music and Found Objects to Life
+Fungal Chapel: Mushrooms, Music and Found Objects now – May 7

 Enjoy a leisurely stroll through the Arboretum on a self-guided Sculpture Tour.
 Some are easy to find, such as the beautiful marble “Snowy Owl” by Paul Keeslar.
 Others, like Robert Cumpston’s “Squirrel,” are a bit more of a fun challenge … see if you can find his hiding place!